IN-PERSON

 ASDA

 Organisations must navigate the unpredictable with a calculated and dynamic mindset.
 From supply chain shortages to rising inflation and complex business transition, technology leaders must increasingly do more with less and innovate to keep customers.
-Clear communication and vision is key, but how should IT Leaders sustain multiyear strategies with so much transformation, at pace.
+Clear communication and vision are key, but how should IT Leaders sustain multiyear strategies with so much transformation, at pace.
 Join Adrian Berry, CTO at Asda as he shares his thoughts and insights into:

 • How Asda are accelerating their digital strategy and driving an ambitious transformation programme